ChickenKyiv/awesome-git-article/c-git-workflows-course/Slides2/b-feature-workflow/1-index.md

 ---
 id: slide13aa
-title: Git merge Part2
-sidebar_label: Git merge Part2
+title: Push feature branch to remote
+sidebar_label: Push feature branch to remote
 ---

-#### Push feature branch to remote

 It’s a good idea to push the feature branch up to the central repository.